HackVerse/blog/_posts/2020-12-17-behind-the-scenes.md

 _Namrata Ladda_: "Interacting with the participants, guests, and speakers were the best part."

 _Mishal Shah_: "The mini-gaming arena.
-A lot of hackers loved it, There was always someone or the other playing there, and that made it worth all the effort we put in it."
+A lot of hackers loved it, there was always someone or the other playing there, and that made it worth all the effort we put in it."

 _Adarsh Malapaka_: "Being able to connect with different companies, participants, and other professionals during the event."